timmchi/kinology-movie-app/README.md

 ## <a name="tests">Tests</a>

+There are currently 216 tests in total.
+89 Frontend unit tests, 75 backend integration tests, and 52 e2e tests.

 ### Unit tests

-Frontend components are tested using unit tests.
+Frontend components are tested using unit tests using vitest and react testing library.
 To run them, change to kinology_frontend directory and run:

 ```
 npm test